Symmetry Properties of Nonlocal Quark Bilinear Operators on a Lattice: Nonlocal quark bilinear operators

 \subsection{A mixing example in perturbative theory}

-In the previous section, it was shown that ${\cal P}_{\mu}$, ${\cal T}_{\mu}$, ${\cal C}$, and chiral symmetries cannot protect ${\cal O}(a^0)$ nonlocal quark bilinears from mixing with ${\cal O}(a)$ ones.
-This is a distinct feature from local quark bilinears in which ${\cal O}(a^0)$ operators are protected from mixing with ${\cal O}(a)$ ones.
-Here we use the diagram shown in Fig.~\ref{FIG:vertex-type} to demonstrate where the effect comes from.
+In the previous section, it was shown that ${\cal P}_{\mu}$, ${\cal T}_{\mu}$, ${\cal C}$, and chiral symmetries cannot protect dimension three nonlocal quark bilinears from mixing with dimension four operators.
+This is a distinct feature from local quark bilinears in which dimension three operators are protected from mixing with dimension four operators.
+Here, we use the diagram shown in Fig.~\ref{FIG:vertex-type} to demonstrate where the effect comes from.
 For our purpose, we can simplify our calculation by taking the Feynman gauge and the limit of small external momenta and quark masses, and we will work in the continuum limit with appropriate UV and IR regulators imposed implicitly.
-Then the one-loop amputated Green function in figure~\ref{FIG:vertex-type}, $\Lambda_{\Gamma, \delta z}^{\rm 1-loop}(p', p, m)$, yields
+Then, the one-loop amputated Green function in figure~\ref{FIG:vertex-type}, $\Lambda_{\Gamma, \delta z}^\text{1-loop}(p', p, m)$, yields

 where the coefficients are